aws-samples/eks-workshop/content/intermediate/241_pixie/deploy_pixie.md

 px deploy --cluster_name eksworkshop-eksctl --pem_memory_limit=1Gi
 ```

-- Enter ‘y’ to confirm the cluster to deploy pixie to.
+- Enter `y` to confirm the cluster to deploy pixie to.

 {{% notice info %}}
 Deploying Pixie will take about 5 minutes.